-- multi-user infrastructure—development of storage sites in a high-emission regions, with pipeline infrastructure to support the transport of CO2 from regional emission sources
+- multi-user infrastructure—development of storage sites in high-emission regions, with pipeline infrastructure to support the transport of CO2 from regional emission sources

 - integrated capture and storage—projects that demonstrate technologies and geologies for capture and storage of CO2.
 Capture technologies may include coal gasification, post-combustion capture and oxy-firing.

 The first stage of the CCS Flagships program examined a number of projects nominated by state governments to arrive at a shortlist.

 In December 2009, the Minister for Resources and Energy announced four projects which were short listed for consideration under the program:

 - The Wandoan power project—located north-west of Brisbane, Queensland, an Integrated Gasification Combined Cycle (IGCC) coal fired power project (not proceeding in original form).